 It isn’t night and day.
 The details are slightly better, and the separation is better on aptX.
 The AAC codec seems capable of handling my daily commute music needs.

-The application can be used on my phone but not my DAP.
+The application can be used on my phone but not on my DAP.
 I chose an iPhone and the ATH-ANC300TW pairing.

 To analyze the sound signature, the Audio Technica ATH-ANC300TW was paired to my iPhone XR via the AAC codec.
 The AAC format is the majority of files that were played.
 It was also paired to my iBasso DX220 periodically, using aptX codec for hearing my lossless library.